-In this page we’ll help you understand the criteria for selecting and evaluating EPPs, and review the top 5 EPP solutions, breaking down their capabilities into preventive and EDR features.
+In this page we’ll provide an introduction to endpoint protection, help you understand the criteria for selecting and evaluating EPPs, and review the top 6 EPP solutions, breaking down their capabilities into preventive and EDR features.

 EPP solutions include the following features and capabilities:

 |Malware protection||Protects against known and unknown malware variants.|

 |Protection from exploits||Prevents zero-day vulnerabilities and known software vulnerabilities|

 |Email threats protection||Scans email attachments, detects and blocks malicious payloads|